 Learn how to change the default starting directory for any command-line tool available in Windows 10 using the settings.json File.

 Released in 2019, Windows Terminal is a new, fast, and powerful multi-tabbed command-line application developed specifically for Windows 10 users.
 It’s a new terminal application where you can access many command-line tools and shells such as Command Prompt, PowerShell, and WSL (Windows Subsystem for Linux).

 The Windows Terminal app sports many features including multiple tabs, panes, Unicode and UTF-8 character support, GPU accelerated text rendering, themes, and text, colors, backgrounds, and shortcut key customizations.

 Windows Terminal is only supported by Windows 10 build 18362 (or higher).
-You can download and install Windows Terminal from Microsoft App Store.
+Windows Terminal application can be downloaded and installed from Microsoft App Store.
 When you open the terminal, it starts with a default directory.
-In this post, we will show you how to change the default directory on your Windows 10 computer for the command-line tools.
+In this post, we will show you how to change the default starting directory in Windows Terminal on your Windows 10 computer.

 Changing Starting Directory in Windows Terminal from Settings.json File